dr01d3r/redcap-em-orca-photo-share/README.md

 As the name implies, this external module pulls approved images/gifs/videos that are shared via REDCap survey and publishes them to a Google Photos Album.

-# Setup
+# Introduction

 I tried to do my best to describe the overall process, as I went through it.
 Some steps may not match exactly what you experience, but they should be close enough to get you through and complete the setup.

+# Requirements

+## Linux-based environments

+You need to install and enable the following PHP Extension, if not already installed:

+- BCMath

+> **NOTE:** You may need to target your PHP version
+>
+> `sudo apt install php8.3-bcmath # Example for PHP 8.3`

+This is required by the Google libraries during the upload process.

+*Windows-based PHP installs have built-in support, so they don't need the explicit extension to be installed.*

-## Step 1 - Having a Google Account!
+## Having a Google Account!

 Ensure you have a Google Account that you have full control of.
-With this account, you will do the following:
+With this account, you will need:

 - Ability to create and manage a Photos Album
   - The album has to be created by the API code, so no need to create one ahead of time
 - Access to https://console.cloud.google.com/